-The company is required to install signs warning of restricted boat ramp access at Rāwhitiroa Road, between Anderson and Oru Roads, when the level of Lake Rotorangi drops below RL 75.5 m and at Ball Road, between Hursthouse and Joll Road intersections, when the level of Lake Rotorangi drops below RL 74.5 m.
-At no time during this monitoring period did lake levels drop below these levels.
-Three large signs (Figure 9) have now been installed around Eltham to provide an accessible QR code to access real-time lake level data for Lake Rotorangi.
+The Company is required to install signs warning of restricted boat ramp access at Rāwhitiroa Road, between Anderson and Oru Roads, when the level of Lake Rotorangi drops below RL 75.5m and at Ball Road, between Hursthouse and Joll Road intersections, when the level of Lake Rotorangi drops below RL 74.5m.
+At no time during this monitoring period did lake levels drop below these levels, although it was close on 4 December 2023.